-Caesar Creek State Park Perimeter Loop Trail is a 11.4 mile moderately trafficked loop trail located near Waynesville, OH that features a lake and is rated as moderate.
+Caesar Creek State Park Perimeter Loop Trail is a 11.5 mile moderately trafficked loop trail located near Waynesville, Ohio that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs and horses are also able to use this trail.

 cross country skiing